krystalmejia24/bakery/README.md

     $ export BAKERY_ORIGIN_HOST="https://streaming.cbs.com"
     $ export BAKERY_PROPELLER_HOST="http://propeller.com"
     $ export BAKERY_PROPELLER_CREDS="usr:pws"
+    $ export BAKERY_ENABLE_XRAY=false
+    $ export BAKERY_ENABLE_XRAY_PLUGINS=false #for local debugging, if XRAY is enabled, set this to false

 Note that `BAKERY_ORIGIN_HOST` will be the base URL of your manifest files.

+#### Setup a local AWS XRay Daemon

+If you want to enable XRAY to run on your local machine, you will need to run an xray daemon locally.

+For help on setting up a local instance, check the AWS documentation [here](https://docs.aws.amazon.com/xray/latest/devguide/xray-daemon-local.html)

+Bakery will connect to the Daemon on the default port

 #### Run the API: